-We’ve put together a collection of blogs, videos and helpful tips that will help you get to grips with the Good Work Plan and help you proactively prepare for the changes ahead, as well as let you know what’s on the horizon in the future.
+We’ve put together a collection of blogs, videos and helpful tips that will help you get to grips with the Good Work Plan, as well as let you know what’s on the horizon in the future.

 Remember to bookmark this page as we add more helpful content that will help you understand the complexities of the Good Work Plan.

 And remember, if you want the expertise of Citation’s HR & Employment Law team backing up your business, simply fill in the form opposite with your details and one of our experts will be in touch.

 Yes!
 Read our blog post which contains an overview of the Good Work Plan